What is Lenders' Mortgage Insurance? (LMI)

-The LMI premium payable is dependent on a number of factors including the Loan to Value ratio (LVR), loan amount and other loan balances.
-To estimate what the LMI premium payable might be you can use our Additional Home Buying Costs Calculator by entering the details of your lending requirements and clicking "Calculate".
+How much the LMI premium costs depends on a few things, including the Loan to Value ratio (LVR), loan amount and whether there are other loans on the property.
+You can get an estimate of what the premium might be by using our Additional Home Buying Costs Calculator.

 When does it need to be paid?